How To: Kill Ivy

 MATERIALS AND TOOLS Available on Amazon

 – White vinegar (optional)

 First things first: Protect yourself and your plants.
 To do so, suit up in gardening gloves, a long-sleeved shirt, and pants—exposed skin may be bothered by the oil that ivy secretes.
 Then choose a day with the right forecast to ensure no mishaps during chemical treatment.
 Topical chemicals used for killing ivy are only effective when the temperature is somewhere between 60 and 90 degrees Fahrenheit.
 You’ll also want to work on a day with minimal wind in order to prevent any chemicals from blowing onto nearby gardens and landscaping.

-Detach the ivy from the surface it’s covering, whether across the lawn or up a tree.
+Detach the ivy from the surface that it’s covering, whether across the lawn or up a tree.

 Bag up the ivy and throw it away.
 If you leave your detached ivy in clumps on your property, it can quickly snake its way back into the ground or up a tree trunk, undoing your hard work.
 (It can even take root in your compost pile, so do not don’t try to compost ivy!)

-Select a herbicide made with glyphosate, imazapyr, triclopyr, or some combination of the three chemicals, all of which target the ivy roots.
-Ortho GroundClear Vegetation Killer (buy online) works well for the purpose.
+Select a herbicide made with glyphosate, imazapyr, triclopyr, or some combination of these chemicals, all of which target the ivy roots.
+Ortho GroundClear Vegetation Killer (view on Amazon) works well for the purpose.

 If you prefer a more natural approach, you can substitute vinegar in a large spray bottle instead.
 Application for either is fairly simple: Thoroughly cover the whole area you’ve freed from the ivy with the liquid.
 If working on a tree, also cover the bottom foot or so of the vines remaining on the tree.